What is the Local Account?

 How do we compare?

-Coventry has a higher rate of concerns per 100,00 population in 2023/24 (2457) compared to 2022/23 England (1313) and West Midlands (1474).
-Coventry has a higher rate of enquiries started in 2023/24 (489) compared to 2022/23 England (387) and significantly higher than West Midlands (229).
 The high number of concerns started compared to England and West Midlands has meant that Coventry’s conversion rate (20%) is lower than England (29%) but higher than the West Midlands conversion rate (16%).
-2023/24 comparator data is due to be published in August 2024 on the NHS website. [http://digital.nhs.uk/data-and-information/publications/statistical/safeguarding-adults]
+2023 to 2024 comparator data is due to be published in August 2024 on the NHS website. [http://digital.nhs.uk/data-and-information/publications/statistical/safeguarding-adults]

 Deprivation of Liberty Safeguards (DoLS)

 The Deprivation of Liberty Safeguards (DoLS) are part of the Mental Capacity Act 2005.
-The safeguards aim to make sure that people in care homes and hospitals are looked after in a way that does not inappropriately restrict their freedom.
+The safeguards aim to make sure that people in care homes and hospitals are looked after in a way that does not inappropriately restrict their freedom:

-- There has been a 2% (213) decrease in the number of applications - 2,757 in 2022/23, and 2,701 in 2023/24
+- there has been an 11% decrease in the number of applications - 2,412 in 2024 to 2025, 2,701 in 2023 to 2024.

-- 463 (17%) 2023/24 are in due process compared with 458 (17%) 2022/23.
+- 255 (10%) are in due process compared with 463 (17%) in 2023 to 2024

-- There was a decrease in applications granted after 6 months of being received from 106 (10%) in 2022/23 87 (9%) in 2023/24
+- there was a decrease of applications granted after 6 months of being received from 87 (9%) in 2023 to 2024 to 23 (10%) in 2024 to 2025

 How do we compare?